Tax Strategy

 Why Most LA Business Owners Overpay Their Taxes

 Before we dive into the specific strategies, it's important to understand why so many business owners find themselves overpaying in the first place.
-In my years of practice, I've identified three core reasons that consistently lead to unnecessary tax leakage:
+In my years of practice, I've identified three core reasons that consistently lead to unnecessary tax leakage.
+These aren't just minor oversights; they are structural flaws in how most businesses manage their finances.

 Reactive Tax Planning